toney010319/g2-trading-app/README.md

 ## Features

-- Design is optimized for large screen sizes (no media queries/breakpoints implemented).
+- Design is optimized for large screen sizes - 1080p or above (no media queries/breakpoints implemented)
-- Utilizes React for the frontend.
+- Utilizes React for the frontend (vite compiler)
-- Rails backend via API.
+- Rails backend via API
-- Roles: Admin and Traders.
+- Roles: Admin and Traders (Trader and Admin dashboard)
+- Admin CRUD on balances and user accounts
-- Admin approval
+- Admin approval (with email notification)
-- Buying and Selling of different currencies (Crypto, Forex, and Stocks).
+- Buying and Selling of different currencies (Crypto, Forex, and Stocks)
-- Integrated simulation of payment (deposit).
+- Integrated simulation of payment (deposit)
 - Transaction history
 - Login and Registration (with email confirmation)
 - Dynamic alert errors
 - Portfolio of different currencies
+- Currencies integrated on database via json files (real time data fetched on January 9, 2024)
+- Email support

 ## Prerequisites